 Starting With A Blank Canvas

-For this tutorial, I’ll be recreating my guide’s landing page from the ground up.
+For this tutorial, I’ll go through how to create a new GetResponse landing page from the ground up.

 That way, you’ll get to know every single feature of the drag-and-drop landing page builder.